AdobeDocs/audience-manager.it-IT/help/using/integration/receiving-audience-data/id-sync-outbound.md

 ## Parametri URL

-La [!DNL URL] chiamata per la sincronizzazione ID in entrata deve contenere variabili descritte nella tabella seguente.
+The [!DNL URL] for your inbound ID synchronization call should contain variables described in the table below.

 >[!NOTE]
 >